Australian-Imaging-Service/xnatutils/README.rst

 * xnat-varget - set a metadata field (including "custom variables")
 * xnat-varput - retrieve a metadata field (including "custom variables")

-Please see the help for each tool by passing it the '-h' option.
+Please see the help for each tool by passing it the '-h' or '--help' option.

 Help on Regular Expressions
 ---------------------------